A peek at The Sherwin-Williams Company (SHW): Who has invested in It?

 Sponsored

-The stock witnessed a 1.95% loss in the last 1 month and extending the period to 3 months gives it a -0.57%, and is 1.25% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.41% over the week and 1.91% over the month.
+The stock witnessed a -0.31% gain in the last 1 month and extending the period to 3 months gives it a 2.53%, and is 1.17% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.59% over the week and 2.10% over the month.

 The Sherwin-Williams Company (SHW) Analyst Forecasts